-Kim Marie McKernan, MBA, MS, is the Founder of Inspired Outcomes and an international marketing leader, facilitator, and presenter.
+Written by Kim Marie McKernan, MBA, MS, Founder of Inspired Outcomes and international marketing leader, facilitator, and presenter.
 Her business is built on her passion for helping business owners bring their vision to life with a true brand that generates results.
 Kim serves business leaders who are ready to launch, renew and elevate their brand.
 She is also a mentor for Shift/Co and Collective Brains.

 What is true branding, and how is it different from traditional branding?